LightForm-group/UoM-CSF-matflow/README.md

         path: /sims
     ```
     In this case, this tells MatFlow to use the path `/sims` inside your Dropbox directory structure.
 The path you specify here must exist.
 2. You can then add an extra key to any of your workflow files to tell MatFlow to use this archive location: `archive: dropbox`.
 If you want to exclude certain files, you can also add a key `archive_excludes` to your workflow, which is a list of glob-style patterns to exclude.
-Task schemas can also include `archive_exlcudes`.
+Task schemas can also include `archive_excludes`.

 The first time you submit a workflow that uses this archive location, you will be prompted to authorize hpcflow to connect to your Dropbox account.